skypjack/entt/docs/md/unreal.md

 ## Enable Cpp17

+> Skip this part if you are working with UE5, Since UE5 uses cpp17 by default.

 As of writing (Unreal Engine v4.25), the default C++ standard of Unreal Engine is C++14.<br/>
 On the other hand, note that `EnTT` requires C++17 to compile.
 To enable it, in